Lithium blood-level monitoring

 If you take lithium long-term, a blood lithium level should be checked every few months to keep the dose safe.

-In our analysis of de-identified U.S. psychiatric records, this step was missing 78% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 78% of the time it should have happened.

-Not everyone is missed equally: For Native American patients this step is missed 94% of the time, versus 78% for White patients.
+This step also is not missed evenly for everyone.
+For Native American patients this step is missed 94% of the time, versus 78% for White patients.

 - I take lithium - when was my last lithium blood level?